tiprankstipranks

 Our business could be materially and adversely affected if we do not protect our intellectual property or if our services are found to infringe on the intellectual property of others.

 Our success depends in part on certain methodologies, practices, tools and technical expertise we utilize in designing, developing, implementing and maintaining applications and other proprietary intellectual property rights.
 In order to protect our rights in these various intellectual properties, we rely upon a combination of nondisclosure and other contractual arrangements as well as patent, trade secret, copyright and trademark laws.
-We also generally enter into confidentiality agreements with our employees, consultants, clients and potential clients and limit access to and distribution of our proprietary information.
+We also generally enter into confidentiality agreements with our employees, consultants, vendors, clients and potential clients and limit access to and distribution of our proprietary information.
 India is a member of the Berne Convention, an international intellectual property treaty, and has agreed to recognize protections on intellectual property rights conferred under the laws of other foreign countries, including the laws of the United States.
 There can be no assurance that the laws, rules, regulations and treaties in effect in the United States, India and the other jurisdictions in which we operate and the contractual and other protective measures we take, are adequate to protect us from misappropriation or unauthorized use of our intellectual property, or that such laws will not change.
 We may not be able to detect unauthorized use and take appropriate steps to enforce our rights, and any such steps may not be successful.
 Infringement by others of our intellectual property, including the costs of enforcing our intellectual property rights, may have a material adverse effect on our business, results of operations and financial condition.
 In addition, we may not be able to prevent others from using our data and proprietary information to compete with us.
 Existing trade secret, copyright and trademark laws offer only limited protection.
 Further, the laws of some foreign countries may not protect our data and proprietary information at all.
 If we have to resort to legal proceedings to enforce our rights, the proceedings could be burdensome, protracted, distracting to management and expensive and could involve a high degree of risk and be unsuccessful.
-Although we believe that we are not infringing on the intellectual property rights of others, claims may nonetheless be successfully asserted against us in the future.
+Although we believe that we are not infringing the intellectual property rights of others, claims may nonetheless be successfully asserted against us in the future.
 The costs of defending any such claims could be significant, and any successful claim may require us to modify, discontinue or rename any of our services.
 Any such changes may have a material adverse effect on our business, results of operations and financial condition.

 Cyber Security1 | 2.3%